brooklabteam/www-ekipafanihy/join.md

 <h2>Admin positions</h2>
-Ekipa Fanihy is currently not looking for new admin members.
+Ekipa Fanihy is not currently looking for new admin members.

 <div style="clear:both;">&nbsp;</div>

 <h2>Interantional Volunteers</h2>

-If you would like to volunteer with us in Madagascar, especially with our field team, please contact our Science Advisor Dr. Cara Brook at <cbrook@uchicago.edu>.
+If you would like to volunteer with us in Madagascar, especially with our field team, please contact our Science Advisor, Dr. Cara Brook, at <cbrook@uchicago.edu>.

 <div style="clear:both;">&nbsp;</div>